Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 This was a prison I'd worked at before, and when I came in, the director of the prison said, you're going to have your hands full with the group you're working with today.
 There's been lots of tension on the ward, even more than usual.

 Well, there usually was a lot of tension.
-So I thought it's probably going to be something today.
+I thought it's probably going to be something today.
 Then as I got into room, I was with about 20 prisoners and about six guards.
 I could see in their faces, they were all upset and just ready to get at each other.

 55:40
 I said to them, before we start the workshop today, I know we got lots of tension to deal with.
 But I've been thinking on the way here's something a friend told me yesterday about what he called sneaky bragging and how people are reluctant to express something they've done that they feel good about.